Christian Pollas

-Christian Pollas (b.
-1947) is a French astronomer, known for the discovery and observation of minor planets and supernovae.
+Christian Pollas (born 1947) is a French astronomer, known for the discovery and observation of minor planets and supernovae.

-Pollas is credited by the Minor Planet Center with the discovery of 26 asteroids, some co-discovered with Eric W. Elst, including the near-Earth asteroids: (belonging to the Aten group of asteroids), 4179 Toutatis (belonging to the Apollo group of asteroids) and 9950 ESA (belonging to the Amor group of asteroids).
+Pollas is credited by the Minor Planet Center with the discovery of 26 asteroids, some co-discovered with Eric Elst, including near-Earth asteroids: (belonging to the Aten group of asteroids), 4179 Toutatis (belonging to the Apollo group of asteroids) and 9950 ESA (belonging to the Amor group of asteroids).

 The main-belt asteroid 4892 Chrispollas is named in his honor.